 What is Cross-Selling?

 Cross-selling is a sales and marketing technique in which you offer your clients additional services that complement what you’re currently providing.
-For example, you might offer succession planning services to your client who has a small construction company and a big family, or you could offer human resources consulting services to your tax client who owns a bake shop and plans to hire full-time employees.
+For example, you might offer succession planning services to your client who has a small construction company and a big family, or you could offer payroll services to your tax client who owns a bake shop and plans to hire full-time employees.

 What is Upselling?